Modeling Language as a Sequence of Thoughts: Introduction

-In this work, we introduce the \emph{Thought Gestalt} (TG) model, a recurrent Transformer architecture designed to model language at two levels of abstraction: tokens and sentence-level thoughts (Figure~\ref{fig:tg-flow}).
-Our approach is motivated by cognitive evidence that human perceivers segment continuous streams of information into discrete events to organize memory, where the exact verbatim form is short-lived and confined to a narrow span, while earlier content is retained as stable, high-level representations of events and relations \citep{radvansky2011event,jarvella1971syntactic,zwaan2016situation}.
-To emulate this, TG predicts the tokens of one sentence at a time while updating and attending to an abstracted memory of sentence representations.
-Each sentence representation is a d\_model vector that captures the sentence’s holistic meaning, or "gestalt," rather than merely summing its tokens.
-TG uses sentence boundaries as a structural proxy for thought boundaries.
-While not a one-to-one map to thought boundaries, sentence boundaries serve as natural cognitive junctures where background information is integrated and concepts are updated \citep{guzman2000maintaining,magliano2007situation}.
+In this work, we introduce the \emph{Thought Gestalt} (TG) model, a recurrent transformer architecture designed to model language at two levels of abstraction: tokens and sentence-level thoughts.
+TG processes one sentence at a time (a "sentence step"), maintaining token-level information of only the current sentence, while context is maintained as a \emph{working memory} of prior sentence representations: holistic representations, or "gestalts", each compressing an entire sentence into a vector (Figure~\ref{fig:tg-flow}).
+This design is motivated by cognitive evidence that humans segment continuous streams of text into discrete events to organize memory: the verbal form is short-lived and confined to a narrow span, while earlier content is retained as stable, high-level representations of events and relations \citep{radvansky2011event,jarvella1971syntactic,zwaan2016situation}.
+TG is also inspired by the Sentence Gestalt model \citep{stjohn1990learning}, which incrementally maps a word sequence onto a single event representation from which role--filler structure can be decoded.
+TG similarly uses sentence boundaries as a structural proxy for thought boundaries.
+While not a one-to-one mapping, sentence boundaries serve as natural cognitive junctures where background information is integrated and concepts are updated \citep{guzman2000maintaining,magliano2007situation}.
 Learning sentence representations is thus a first step toward building generative systems that can learn situation models and latent thought representations.

-TG is inspired by the Sentence Gestalt model \citep{stjohn1990learning}, a recurrent network that incrementally maps a sequence of words onto a single distributed event representation—the “gestalt”—from which role–filler propositions can be decoded.
-In TG, the holistic vector representation of each sentence is extracted from the contextualized hidden state at the end-of-sentence (<EOS>) position and written into a recurrent memory that conditions subsequent token predictions.
-Crucially, TG optimizes sentence representations by maintaining their computation graph across memory writes, allowing next-token prediction losses on later sentences to backpropagate through cross-attention into the parameters that produced earlier sentence gestalts.
-To keep backpropagation tractable, we control the computation depth of memory representations with a simple curriculum over the number of sentences processed continuously without resetting the memory.